 20. Espadrille Heels

 The defining characteristic of Espadrilles or Espardenyes, the esparto rope sole, usually have a canvas or cotton fabric upper and a flexible sole made of Espartorope.

-Rubber shoes, athletic shoes, types of sneakers, trainers, gym shoes, different types of shoes hard to tell apart.
-Trainers, however, are shoes for women designed more to the specific sport or activity.
+Rubber shoes, athletic shoes, types of sneakers, trainers, gym shoes are some of the different kinds of shoes hard to tell apart.
+Trainers, however, are shoes for women designed more to specific sport or activity.